Economy of Cyprus: Eurozone crisis

+Statistics

 Economy of Northern Cyprus

 The economy of Turkish-occupied northern Cyprus is about one-fifth the size of the economy of the government-controlled area, while GDP per capita is around half.
 Because the de facto administration is recognized only by Turkey, it has had much difficulty arranging foreign financing, and foreign firms have hesitated to invest there.
 The economy mainly revolves around the agricultural sector and government service, which together employ about half of the work force.

 The tourism sector also contributes substantially into the economy.
 Moreover, the small economy has seen some downfalls because the Turkish lira is legal tender.
 To compensate for the economy's weakness, Turkey has been known to provide significant financial aid.
 In both parts of the island, water shortage is a growing problem, and several desalination plants are planned.

 The economic disparity between the two communities is pronounced.
 Although the economy operates on a free-market basis, the lack of private and government investment, shortages of skilled labor and experienced managers, and inflation and the devaluation of the Turkish lira continue to plague the economy.